 While the Romans conquered north Italy and almost all of Europe, the Greeks’ influence was widespread in southern Italy.
-It was around 8th and 7th centuries BC.
+It was around the 8th and 7th centuries BC.
 Their culture and religion coined as Magna Graecia played a vital role in the history of Sicily.
 Colonies stationed across the region, mostly in the coastal areas.
-They built temples honouring their gods and created large metropolis which ruins are still evident today.
+They built temples honoring their gods and created large metropolises which ruins are still evident today.
 Although ruled by tyrants, many of these cities enjoyed vast wealth and prosperity.
 Notably were the ancient colony of Syracuse.
-It was the centre of Sicily, as rich as Athens.
+It was the center of Sicily, as rich as Athens.
 Another affluent Sicilian ancient city was Akragas which is now Agrigento.
-However, the take over forced the natives to take refuge to the mountain areas.
+However, the takeover forced the natives to take refuge to the mountain areas.

 Sicily with the Romans

 After the Punic Wars, the great Roman Republic(changed to Empire) took control of Sicily together with essential domains of the old world.
 Roman citizens were more favoured and owned lands through auctions.
 They used the island’s abundant fauna in industrialised agriculture to send tributes to the Rome capital.
 Sicily was its first province.
 City-states turned into slavery while a few nobles rules, who later built summer homes and grew their fortunes here.
 One great example is the Villa Romana del Casale in Enna which exhibits stunning and detailed Roman mosaic flooring.
 The arts described real-life events during that era.

 The Brief history of Sicily also talked about various rulers that controlled major parts of the world from the Arabs to Eastern Romans, Normans, Germans, French, and Spanish houses.